 Take Up a Sit-Down Crafting Hobby

 - Knitting or crocheting.
-There's tons of amazing, easy to follow tutorials on YouTube for beginner friendly projects from simple scarfs to mask extenders.
+There are tons of amazing, easy-to-follow tutorials on YouTube for beginner-friendly projects from simple scarfs to mask extenders.

 - Embroidery.
 You can start with a kit or go wild culling through the virtual craft store aisles.
 I love scrolling the Lakadre Blog for inspiration.

 - Beading.
 Beads!
-Who of us didn't take up beading as a middle schooler in the early 2000s?
+Who of us didn't take up beading as middle schoolers in the early 2000s?
 It's time for a comeback!

 - Scrapbooking.
-This is fun way to memorialize your life so-far for your little one to enjoy as the years grow on.
+This is a fun way to memorialize your life so far for your little one to enjoy in years to come.

 - Watercolors.
 If you do this from bed, you can grab a cookie sheet or serving tray to keep your supplies steady and swirly paint water out of your comforter.